lbched/asymmetric_models_for_rc/README.md

 ## Overview

-The code in this repository is used in the empirical analyses of the paper ``Asymmetric Models for Realized Covariances".
+The code in this repository is used in the empirical analyses of the paper "Asymmetric Models for Realized Covariances".
 The latter were run on Matlab_R2024b, including the adoption of the MFE Toolbox of Kevin Sheppard.

 The main contents of the source code are the following:
 - Estimation_Tables.m: the script file leading to the main estimation results